Are Solar Roofing Installations a Powerful Selling Feature?

 And new systems that use solar shingles are in hot demand.
 Most systems that we see on homes are solar panels which are mounted on top of the the roof.
 That can complicate roofing issues and fixes if a problem in the roof occurs.
 With solar shingles, you have a solution that is part of the roof so the old ceramic or tar paper asphalt shingles aren’t needed.
 And as you can see in this video below, the new solar shingles actually look pretty good.

 The systems produced today are cheaper, better designed and should last longer.
-So the results from this Berkeley study from 2013 should be more positive today in 2016 and into 2017.
+So the results from this Berkeley study from 2013 should be more positive today.

 This woman in Florida is ecstatic about her new solar power installation.